Thanushan0207/Medical-Chatbot-Llama2/README.md

-# Medical Chat Bot V1
+# Medical Chatbot V1
-This is a local medical AI chat bot created in python using Llama 2, LangChain, Streamlit, and Hugging Face.
+This is a local medical AI chatbot created in python using Llama 2, LangChain, Streamlit, and Hugging Face.

 ** Make sure the machine you are running this on has atleast 16GB of ram **